The Mystery of the Car Ruts in Malta

 Opening hours

-This Clapham Junction / Cart Ruts page is part of “The Malta Magazine”.
+This Mystery of the Car Ruts in Malta page is part of “The Malta Magazine”.

 This magazine is for every resident and visitor to the country of Malta.
 But is also educational and for anyone interested in Malta.
 The Malta Magazine highlights the past and present of specific subjects and/or places of interest with the help of extensive information and photos.